 You'll need these specialized tools to clean the lens safely:

-- Microfiber cloth—Pick lint-free, non-abrasive options made for optical surfaces to avoid scratches
+- Microfiber cloth —Pick lint-free, non-abrasive options made for optical surfaces to avoid scratches.

-- Lens brush—Look for soft bristles made for lenses that remove dust gently
+- Lens brush —Look for soft bristles made for lenses that remove dust gently.

-- Manual lens blower or compressed air can—these remove loose dust particles without making contact
+- Manual lens blower or compressed air can —These remove loose dust particles without making contact.

-- Lens cleaning paper—This works well instead of microfiber cloths and won't leave residue or scratches
+- Lens cleaning paper —This works well instead of microfiber cloths and won't leave residue or scratches.

 Safety comes first when cleaning your lens.
 You must turn off the projector and unplug it from power.
 This keeps you and your equipment safe from damage.